Legorooj/sloth/docs/source/index.rst

     pip install sloth-speedtest

-Please see :doc:`Installation <installation>` for more information.
+Please see :doc:`installation` for more information.

 Usage